engelsystem/engelsystem-doc/content/developer/request-lifecycle.md

 date: 2024-04-08T22:20:00+02:00
 ---

-The goal of this overview is to give you a basic understanding of how the Engelsystem handles a request and to provide a way to debug problems if they occur.
+This overview explains how the Engelsystem handles HTTP requests, which can help when debugging issues.

 ## Bootstrapping

-The first entry point for all requests is the `public/index.php` file.
-It should be called by the webserver (nginx, Apache etc.) on all incoming requests that are not files.
+All requests enter through `public/index.php`, which your web server (nginx, Apache, etc.) should route to for any URL that doesn't correspond to a static file.

-It includes the `includes/engelsystem.php` which itself includes `includes/application.php` for application bootstrapping and composer autoloading.
-This also handles a potential active maintenance mode by rendering the corresponding template from `resources/views/layouts/maintenance.html` and ending the request.
+This file includes `includes/engelsystem.php`, which in turn loads `includes/application.php` for bootstrapping and Composer autoloading.
+If maintenance mode is active, the template at `resources/views/layouts/maintenance.html` is rendered and the request ends.

-The application bootstrapping includes loading the application configuration first (`config/app.php`) and then bootstrapping any configured providers.
+Bootstrapping loads the application configuration (`config/app.php`) and initializes the configured service providers.
+Service providers initialize all required classes in two phases:

-Service Providers handle the initialization of all needed classes (and their instances) by first registering them (and calling their `register` method) and afterward calling all provider `boot` methods.
+1. **Register**: Called first for all providers via their `register` method
+2. **Boot**: Called after all providers are registered via their `boot` method

-* The `register` step should be used to initialize any functionality.
-It should not depend on other instances or configuration being available as they might not be loaded at that point.
+* **Register**: Use this to bind services to the container.
+Don't rely on other services or configuration being available yet, as they may not be loaded.
-* The `boot` step is called after the configuration and all instances have been registered and thus are available.
-  This should be used to configure the state of a service.

-Service Providers can be broadly differentiated between

-* application bootstrapping like logging, exception handling, loading the configuration and its overwritten values, detecting the runtime environment.
+* **Boot**: Called after all services are registered.
+Use this to configure services that depend on other registered instances.

+Service providers generally fall into three categories:

+* **Application bootstrapping**: Logging, exception handling, configuration loading, environment detection
-* initializing the request and response handling like session, authentication, validation, translations etc.
+* **Request/response handling**: Session, authentication, validation, translations
-* additional services like providing the version, mailers and others.
+* **Additional services**: Version info, mailers, etc.

 ## Dispatching